CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## Less than and greater than

-Let's get the lowest rated cupcakes, we'll check if the rating is less than three.
+Let's get the lowest rated cupcakes, we'll check if the rating is less than three:

 {% raw %}
 ~~~html